 Participation in some of these activities may result in events that occur off-campus.
 When the district arranges transportation for these events, students are required to use the transportation provided by the district to and from the events.
 Exceptions to this may only be made with the approval of the activity's coach or sponsor.
-[Also see Transportation.]
+[See Transportation.]

 Eligibility for initial and continuing participation in many of these activities is governed by state law and the rules of the University Interscholastic League (UIL)-a statewide association overseeing interdistrict competition.
 If a student is involved in an academic, athletic, or music activity governed by UIL, the student and parent are expected to know and follow all rules of the UIL organization.
-Students involved in UIL athletic activities and their parents can access the UIL Parent Information Manual at https://www.uiltexas.org/athletics/manuals; a hard copy can be provided by the coach or sponsor of the activity on request.
-To report a complaint of alleged noncompliance with required safety training or an alleged violation of safety rules required by law and the UIL, please contact the curriculum division of TEA at (512) 463-9581 or curriculum@tea.state.tx.us.
+Students involved in UIL athletic activities and their parents can access the UIL Parent Information Manual; a hard copy can be provided by the coach or sponsor of the activity on request.
+To report a complaint of alleged noncompliance with required safety training or an alleged violation of safety rules required by law and the UIL, please contact the curriculum division of TEA at (512) 463-9581 or curriculum@tea.texas.gov.

-[See http://www.uiltexas.org for additional information on all UIL-governed activities.]
+[See UIL Texas for additional information on all UIL-governed activities.]

 In addition, the following provisions apply to all extracurricular activities:

-- A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement or International Baccalaureate course; or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or language other than English-may not participate in extracurricular activities for at least three school weeks. - A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - The District shall make no distinction between absences for UIL activities and absences for other extracurricular activities approved by the Board.
+• A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement (AP) or International Baccalaureate (IB) course; or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or language other than English-may not participate in extracurricular activities for at least three school weeks.

+- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - The District shall make no distinction between absences for UIL activities and absences for other extracurricular activities approved by the Board.
 A student shall be allowed in a school year a maximum of 17 extracurricular absences.
-An absence for participation in an activity that has not been approved will receive an unexcused absence.
+An absence for participation in an activity that has not been approved will receive an unexcused absence. - An absence for participation in an activity that has not been approved will receive an unexcused absence.